Violence erupts outside London but capital quiet

-Groups of youths in hooded tops fought running battles with police in Manchester, smashing windows and looting shops.
+Groups of youths in hooded tops fought running battles with police in Manchester in northwest England, smashing windows and looting shops.
 A clothes shop was set alight.

 "Over the past few hours, Greater Manchester Police has been faced with extraordinary levels of violence from groups of criminals intent on committing widespread disorder," Assistant Chief Constable Garry Shewan said.